 Tips for Exploring the Gorge

 Learn the best ways to explore our nearby National Scenic Area.
 Learn where to go hiking and what’s happening in the Gorge.
-You’ll enjoy this beautiful treasure even more when you know some new places to explore, and how the Gorge is being preserved for all of us and for future generations.
+You’ll enjoy this treasure even more when you know some new places to explore, and how the Gorge is being preserved for all of us and for future generations.

 Wilderness is the gold standard for protecting our public lands - it carries with it stronger protections than national forest, national monument, or even national park!
 Wilderness areas provide critical wildlife habitat, clean drinking water, and world-class recreation opportunities.
-This presentation touches on the values of why Wilderness matters, Oregon Wild's current efforts to protect some of Oregon's most cherished gems, and how you can get involved.
+This presentation touches on the values of why Wilderness matters, Oregon Wild's current efforts to protect some of Oregon's most cherished gems, and how to get involved.